JohannesMP/com.johannesmp.blog/_posts/2017-01-25-port-forwarding-ssh-from-virtualbox.md

 - Choose a Dynamically sized Virtual Harddrive of a reasonable size, probably limited to 20GB or so (can always be changed later)
 - When starting for the first time, select your downloaded ISO when prompted.
 - Most settings should be left default.
-- When prompted to choose `Software to install`, make sure to install OpenSSH Server (miove the cursor down and press space to select it, **NOT** enter.)
+- When prompted to choose `Software to install`, make sure to install OpenSSH Server (move the cursor down and press space to select it, **NOT** enter.)
 ![](https://i.imgur.com/9mdAgY5.png)
   - If you accidentally skip installing the OpenSSH Server you can always install it later with `sudo apt-get install openssh-server`